-The test will check the normal return values of different API's and will give the end result as FAIL/SUCCESS based on those values.
+The test will check the normal return values of different API's and will give the end result as FAIL/ SUCCESS based on those values.
 An encoded output bit-stream will also be generated in this test case.

-Example command line to run this test is test omxenc client ConfigFileName -c amr -t 5 5
+test_omxenc_client ConfigFileName -c amr -t 5 5